 molecular methods currently applicable or under development for

 detecting foods derived from genetically modified organisms (GMOs).
+Up-to-date reviews on approvals of genetically engineered organisms

 or food products (in the United States, the United Kingdom, the